hzski2008/spotify-with-lyrics/README.md

 1) Clone the project
 2) Go to your spotify dashboard page to register the application.
 After that, you will get client id and client secret for the registered app
-3) In your local repo, go to 'server' direcory and create '.env' file with the information you get at step 2
+3) In your local repo, go to 'server' directory and create '.env' file with the information you get at step 2
 ```
 REDIRECT_URI=[your_redirect_url]
 CLIENT_ID=[your client id]